-The Graduate School of Arts & Sciences at the University of Virginia is accepting applications to join the first cohort of Interdisciplinary Doctoral Fellows for enrollment in Fall 2020.
+The Graduate School of Arts & Sciences at the University of Virginia is accepting applications to join the Fall 2021 cohort of Interdisciplinary Doctoral Fellows.

 Interdisciplinary Doctoral Fellows are admitted to a PhD program in a specific discipline and affiliate with a faculty research cluster that provides additional training and mentoring across disciplines.

 - A five-year, $6,000 annual fellowship enhancement,

 - Membership in a research collaborative led by faculty from multiple disciplines, and

 - Enhanced research support and professional development at all stages of doctoral study.